 Green Burial in Historic Bellefontaine

 Green burial is permitted throughout all of Bellefontaine Cemetery, whether on a new or existing family lot, or a single grave in a public lot.
 Individuals can choose to mix green burial options with traditional burial practices to meet specific wishes and desires.
-For example, one may choose to be unembalmed, without a vault, but choose a traditional all-hardwood casket, which while still biodegradable, is slower in its return to the earth than a shroud or simple casket.
+For example, one may choose to be un-embalmed, in a shroud, biodegradable, is slower in its return to the earth than a shroud or simple casket.

 In addition to offering green burial throughout traditional burial sections, Bellefontaine has established a dedicated green burial area known as Evergreen Meadow.
 Evergreen Meadow offers contemplative spaces on a sunny hillside, and is surrounded by mature trees, drifts of flowering shrubs, and woodland ground cover.
-A rustic shelter will soon be in place to provide a place for families to sit and reflect or hold small services.
 Grounds maintenance in this area is environmentally sensitive, with limited mechanized maintenance and no use of pesticides or inorganic fertilizers.

 Unlike green burial in other locations within the cemetery, each of the following are integral to each burial in Evergreen Meadow: